50 Running Terms: Terminology All Runners Should Know

 #5: Cool Down

-The cool down helps gently guide your heart rate back to resting levels and helps flush out metabolic byproducts in your muscle from hard exercise.
+The cool-down helps gently guide your heart rate back to resting levels and flush out metabolic byproducts in your muscles from high-intensity exercise.

-Any type of exercise other than running that you add into your training plan.
+Cross-training is any type of exercise other than running that you add to your training plan.ย

-Cross training is a good way to reduce the risk of injury while still improving fitness because it uses different muscles and motions than running, and is often lower impact.
+It is a good way to reduce the risk of injury while improving fitness because it uses different muscles and motions than running and is often lower impact.

-Examples of cross-training exercises for runners include cycling, swimming, aqua jogging, yoga, and strength training
+Cross-training exercises for runners include cycling, swimming, aqua jogging, yoga, and strength training.ย

 People walking on treadmills.